KevinInfante/chess/README.md

+#Chess
-#chess website - user can play against theirself, clicking the pieces or inputting the coordinates in the text input and clicking enter. some features have yet to be implemented, such as checking, castling, and en passent.
+  user can play against theirself, clicking the pieces or inputting the coordinates in the text input and clicking enter. some features have yet to be implemented, such as checking, castling, and en passent.
 Game ends upon the capture of a king